Weather Maps API

 1609401600

 pathBase path for the images of that frame.
+Contains a hash identifier, not a timestamp.
+Always use this value as-is when constructing tile URLs.
 For information on its usage, refer to the next How to use host and path information section of this page

 Values: String(255)